vinhloi/amazon-freertos/demos/renesas/readme.txt

          And you have to update following settings in <root>/demos/common/include/aws_clientcredential.h
            #define clientcredentialWIFI_SSID       "Paste Wi-Fi SSID here."
            #define clientcredentialWIFI_PASSWORD   "Paste Wi-Fi password here."

+         Please open "Renesas Debug Virtual Consol" on your e2 studio to receive the log data about wifi related.
+         And, this system is now in experimental.
+So communication speed is too late.
+         And, now in optimized level = 0 (none) because optimized level = 2 settings cannot be confirmed good behavior.
+         These issue will be solved soon.

 IDE: CS+ v7.00.00
     [en] https://www.renesas.com/en-us/products/software-tools/tools/ide/csplus.html